 Meet the Staff at Saint Luke Center, Louisville

-Reverend Thomas Boland, M.A., is a priest of the Archdiocese of Louisville.
-He attended St. Mary’s Seminary and University in Baltimore, MD for theology and did graduate studies at The Catholic University of America.
-He has served as a teacher, marriage and family therapist, director of the archdiocesan Family Ministries Office and a pastor.
-He has been a member of the archdiocesan clergy personnel board, a diocesan Consultor, and has served seven terms on the archdiocesan Priests’ Council.
-His training in spiritual direction was through Sacred Heart University in Stratford, CT.
-Now a retired pastor, Father Boland offers spiritual direction and leads workshops for clergy and pastoral teams.
+Reverend Thomas Boland, MA, is a priest of the Archdiocese of Louisville.
+He attended St. Mary’s Seminary and University in Baltimore for theology and did graduate studies at The Catholic University of America.
+He has served as a teacher, marriage and family therapist, director of the archdiocesan Family Ministries Office, and a pastor.
+He has been a member of the archdiocesan clergy personnel board, a diocesan consultor, and has served seven terms on the archdiocesan Priests’ Council.
+His training in spiritual direction was through Sacred Heart University in Stratford, Connecticut.
+Now a retired pastor, Fr.
+Boland offers spiritual direction and leads workshops for clergy and pastoral teams.

-Michael Day, Psy.D., is a licensed psychologist in Indiana and Kentucky.
-He received his doctorate in clinical psychology from Spalding University and an M.A. and M.T.S. from Saint Meinrad School of Theology.
+Michael Day, PsyD, is a licensed psychologist in Indiana and Kentucky.
+He received his doctorate in clinical psychology from Spalding University and an MA and MTS from Saint Meinrad Seminary and School of Theology.
 Dr. Day works on a consultation basis with Saint Luke Center and is the director of personal counseling and a member of the faculty at Indiana University Southeast.
 His experience includes work in higher education and children/family residential treatment.
 His clinical interests include trauma informed care, developmental related issues, clinical supervision, and education.
 He is a member of APA and AUCCCD.

-Sister Clara Fehringer, O.S.U., M.Ed., M.S.F., is an Ursuline Sister from Louisville, KY.
+Sister Clara Fehringer, OSU, MEd, MSF, is an Ursuline Sister from Louisville.
 She completed her studies in formative spirituality at Duquesne University.
 She has served as formation director for her community, with campus ministry at Eastern Kentucky University and as director of liturgy for the Diocese of Lexington.
-She currently is a pastoral associate at Saint Paul parish in Lexington, Kentucky, in addition to her work with Saint Luke Center.
+She currently is a pastoral associate at St. Paul Church in Lexington, Kentucky, in addition to her work with Saint Luke Center.

-Reverend Robert Ray, M.Div., completed his theological studies at St. Mary’s Seminary and University in Baltimore, MD, prior to his ordination in 1969.
+Reverend Robert Ray, MDiv, completed his theological studies at St. Mary’s Seminary and University in Baltimore, Maryland, prior to his ordination in 1969.
 He has served in a variety of ministries, including parishes, retreat work with high school youth, college campus ministry, priest review and continuing education for clergy.
-He served on the staff at St. Meinrad School of Theology for ten years, and undertook spiritual direction training at the Institute for Spiritual Leadership in Chicago.
+He served on the staff at Saint Meinrad Seminary and School of Theology for ten years, and undertook spiritual direction training at the Institute for Spiritual Leadership in Chicago.
 He also participated in a two-year spiritual direction practicum offered by the Archdiocese of Louisville Office of Spirituality.
 Fr.
-Bob currently is a pastor; spiritual director with lay, religious and priests; and retreat leader with parish councils, parish staffs and men’s and women’s groups.
+Bob currently is a pastor, spiritual director with lay, religious and priests, and retreat leader with parish councils, parish staffs and men’s and women’s groups.

-Reverend Paul Scaglione, M.Div., is a priest of the Archdiocese of Louisville.
-He attended Mount Saint Paul Seminary in Wisconsin and Saint Meinrad School of Theology prior to his ordination in New Jersey.
+Reverend Paul Scaglione, MDiv, is a priest of the Archdiocese of Louisville.
+He attended Mount Saint Paul Seminary in Waukesha, Wisconsin, and Saint Meinrad Seminary and School of Theology in St. Meinrad, Indiana, prior to his ordination in Trenton, New Jersey.
 He has extensive experience as a spiritual director and pastor, including ten years as spiritual director for the School of Theology at Saint Meinrad Seminary.
 He also directed the Office of Pastoral Care for the Archdiocese of Louisville for 11 years and is a member of the archdiocese’s Sexual Abuse Review Board.
 He received training at the Institute for Spiritual Leadership in Chicago and is an active member of Spiritual Directors International.
 Fr.
 Scaglione provides directed retreats, workshops on spirituality and parish missions, and is experienced in outreach with victims of sexual abuse.